bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

     # ... different bands for larger fires
 ```

 Admins can view and edit settings in the web UI.
-Changes are persisted to `recommended_settings.yaml` on save.
+Changes are persisted to `<out_dir>/recommended_settings.yaml` on save, keeping the package-bundled defaults intact as a fallback.

 ---